There are 5 types of light in Spark AR Studio - ambient, environment, directional, spot and point.

 Choose the camera or cameras on a mobile device in which you want to render the light.

-When the boxes are checked next to Preview and Capture the light will be visible both before the person using your effect is capturing a video and during capture.
+When the boxes are selected next to Preview and Capture the light will be visible both before the person using your effect is capturing a video and during capture.

 Insert simple combinations of patches into the Patch Editor, like tap gestures.